 Cornell boasts a diverse array of services, skills, and opportunities for academic success, career development and self-development.
 Tune in for engaging talks on the resources available to you as a Cornell student.

 We encourage students to learn about the resources available at Cornell for mental health, physical well-being and other important self-care practices you can try out during the school year.

 AIISP invites presentations and discussions about Indigenous and community-related topics and concerns, research and current events.

 In Fall 2020, AIISP initiated the spotlight series under the leadership of student services specialist Wayva Waterman Lyons.

 The series continues the long tradition of the Weekly Soup Lunch started in 2004.
-These events are being held virtually in 2020-21.
-In more normal times, students, faculty and staff come together every week for a tasty and nutritious lunch of soup and bread.
+These events are being held in-person in 2022.
+Students, faculty and staff come together every week for a tasty and nutritious lunch of soup and bread.

 Frequently asked questions